Third Maryland Child Under Age 10 Dies Of COVID-19

 — Maryland Department of Health (@MDHealthDept) February 1, 2021

 Also Monday, Maryland recorded the state’s third death of a child under age ten.
+Further details weren’t immediately available.

 The state is still dealing with a slow vaccine rollout.